 Windows allow natural light and air to enter your home, but they also play a crucial role in keeping your energy bills low.
-That’s why properly installed, energy efficient windows are so important for your home.
+That’s why properly installed, energy-efficient windows are so important for your home.
 They help to reduce heat loss in living spaces.
 In the long term, they will help to save money, making window replacement one of the best investments you can make.

 You might be wondering which windows are the best to install in your residence.
 We’re happy to shed some light on energy efficiency in windows.